Musashi by Aman

 Centred on a Hinoki cypress-wood counter that seats eight, Musashi by Aman invites guests to experience the authentic Japanese omakase dining tradition.
 In front of diners, Master Chef Musashi prepares an exquisite selection of sushi based on the finest and freshest ingredients available that day.

 Native to Tokyo, Edomae, literally translates as ‘in front of Edo,’ referring to the location of Tokyo Bay, once home to an abundance of seafood.
 Edomae sushi is associated with the great care that goes into preserving the fish.
-Sushi masters use techniques such as ‘zuke’, (immersing in soy sauce) and ‘shime’ (curing with salt and vinegar) to prepare it for sushi making.
+Sushi masters use techniques such as ‘zuke’, (immersing in soy sauce) , ‘niru’ (simmering in a broth of soy, sake, mirin and sugar) and ‘shime’ (curing with salt and vinegar) to prepare it for sushi making.

 Omakase dining